aaronxyliu/aaronxyliu.github.io/_posts/2023-05-08-academic-writing2.md

 tags: [note, lang-en]
 ---

-This article documents some error-prone style details where non-native English speakers tend to make mistaks when writing academic papers.
+This article documents some error-prone style details where non-native English speakers tend to make mistakes when writing academic papers.

 ## Spelling